Full of beautiful colors, juicy fruits, and hearty toppings, this Healthy Fruit Cereal is a fun and delicious way to enjoy cereal in the morning!

 I believe all foods can play a part in a healthy, balanced diet...even store-bought cereal!
 However, store-bought cereals are quite processed and often created with unnecessary ingredients and sugars.
 Back in the day I would only read the nutrition facts and wouldn't even glance at the ingredients list of foods I bought at the grocery store.
 Now the ingredients list is the first thing I look at!

-- with a short list of ingredients
+- a short list of ingredients

-- made with whole grains
+- are made with whole grains

-- that don’t have unpronounceable ingredients
+- don't have ingredients you can't pronounce

 Below I'll also share some delicious cereal alternatives that you'll grow to love!

 Everyone has different health goals and needs, so the healthiest cereal for you may not be the healthiest for someone else.
 However, for me personally I love making homemade cereal so that I can control the ingredients in the cereal.
 I've also found cereal alternatives that provide all the aspects of cereal that I love (crunch, chew, milk, etc.), without leaving me with a sugar crash later in the day.